Nathan-Potgieter/Making-of-MCmarket/README.md

 #### Elliptal copulas

-The Gaussian and t Elliptal copulas allow us to specify their correlation matrix before randomly selecting observations from their multivariate distribution.
+The Gaussian and t copulas from the Elliptal family allow us to specify their correlation matrix before randomly selecting observations from their multivariate distribution.
 Doing so allows one to produce random draws of uniformly distributed variables that adhere to the user specified correlation structure.
 The chunk of code below demonstrates this functionality.

 ``` r
 #loading copula package; already loaded